keithlemon/react-fundamentals/doc/components.md

 Components are the fundemental unit of a React application.
 The only method you must define in a React.Component subclass is called render().
 All the other methods are optional.

-Each Component represents an elemenet in the DOM.
-The
+Each Component corresponds to an element in the DOM.
+The Component is responsible for rendering the content of the element and for handling any events that occur within it.
+Components can be nested inside of other components.
+This is what it is meant by composing components and is a powerful technique for achieving reuse.